Walled Gardens FAQ for Media Publishers

 Because Google owns the "garden", advertisers and publishers have less control over the process and data.
 They have to trust that Google is providing them with accurate data.

-Facebook, Apple, and Amazon are other walled garden examples that control much of the experience of their users, with strong access control on how third parties can engage.
+Facebook, Apple, and Amazon are other walled garden advertising examples that control much of the experience of their users, with strong access control on how third parties can engage.

 What are the benefits of a walled garden?

-These large companies build "windows" into their walls that give partners access to certain insights while protecting those from whom you collect data.
-Additionally, the walled gardens typically have a more seamless experience across many different devices a visitor may use to access them.
+These large companies build "windows" into their digital walls that give partners access to certain insights while protecting those from whom you collect data.
+Additionally, the digital walled gardens typically have a more seamless experience across many different devices a visitor may use to access them.

-As long as the walled garden enhances the user experience rather than restricting it, this offers a publisher some protection from current and future privacy regulations and other consumer laws focused on third-party access to personal data.
+As long as the digital walled garden enhances the user experience rather than restricting it, this offers a publisher some protection from current and future privacy regulations and other consumer laws focused on third-party access to personal data.

 What are the challenges to building a walled garden?